-All rinks shall be illuminated with a light standard (Single Davit Cobra-head) as approved by the Municipal Engineer and ATCO Electric complete with a photocell and timing device.
-The Timing device shall be installed on the pole at a height of 6 meters above finished grade.
+All rinks shall be illuminated with an LED light standard (Single Davit Cobra-head) as approved by the Municipal Engineer and ATCO Electric complete with a photocell and timing device.
+The Timing device shall be installed on the pole at a height of 2.4 m to 3.2 m above finished grade in a steel or explosion proof enclosure.
+The timer may be analog or digital but must have a switch to select between ON/OFF/HAND ON settings and must be programable with multiple on/off times.
 The light shall be centred along the length of the rink.
 Developer shall be required to install appropriate metering device and protection to meet the standards of ATCO Electric.